 {26}

 dishonoured.
 Indeed, I fear that these have fallen too much into the hands of those who care not for Him, and that the Lord will never clothe Himself with them again, viewed in their present state.
 Indeed, it could not be when He appears in His glory.
-I say it not in presumption or dislike (for the reproach of it is a grievous burden, it is an humbling, most afflicting thought): but that second temple, which had been raised by the mercy of God after the long Babylonish captivity, we have learned to trust in too much as &#8220;the temple of the Lord, the temple of the Lord are these&#8221;; we have been haughty because of the Lord&#8217;s holy mountain; we have looked at it as adorned with goodly stones and gifts; and have ceased to look to the Lord of the temple&#8212;have ceased almost to walk by faith, or to have communion in the hope of the return of the messenger of the covenant to be the glory of this latter house.
-The unclean spirit of idolatry may have been purged out*;* but the great question still remains, Is there the effectual presence of the Spirit of the Lord, or is it merely empty, swept and garnished?
+I say it not in presumption or dislike (for the reproach of it is a grievous burden, it is an humbling, most afflicting thought): but that second temple, which had been raised by the mercy of God after the long Babylonish captivity, we have learned to trust in too much as "the temple of the Lord, the temple of the Lord are these"; we have been haughty because of the Lord's holy mountain; we have looked at it as adorned with goodly stones and gifts; and have ceased to look to the Lord of the temple -- have ceased almost to walk by faith, or to have communion in the hope of the return of the messenger of the covenant to be the glory of this latter house.
+The unclean spirit of idolatry may have been purged out; but the great question still remains, Is there the effectual presence of the Spirit of the Lord, or is it merely empty, swept and garnished?
 If we have been at all blessed, are we not disregarding Him from whom it came, by pride, and self-complacency, and seeking to turn it to our own, instead of going on to His, glory?
-Let us then pass, brethren beloved of the Lord&#8212;ye who love Him in sincerity, and would rejoice in His voice&#8212;to the practical exigency of our present situation.
+Let us then pass, brethren beloved of the Lord -- ye who love Him in sincerity, and would rejoice in His voice -- to the practical exigency of our present situation.
 Let us weigh His mind concerning us.
-The Lord has made known His purposes in Him, and how those purposes are effected. &#8220;He hath made known to us the mystery of his will, according to his good pleasure which he hath purposed in himself, that in the dispensation of the fulness of times, he should gather together in one all things in Christ, whether they be things in heaven, or things on earth, even in him, in whom we also have received an inheritance&#8221; &#8212;in one and in Christ.
+The Lord has made known His purposes in Him, and how those purposes are effected.
+"He hath made known to us the mystery of his will, according to his good pleasure which he hath purposed in himself, that in the dispensation of the fulness of times, he should gather together in one all things in Christ, whether they be things in heaven, or things on earth, even in him, in whom we also have received an inheritance" -- in one and in Christ.
 In *Him* alone therefore can we find this unity; but the blessed word (who can be thankful enough for it?) will inform us further.
-It is as to its earthly members &#8220;gathering together in one, the children of God who are scattered abroad.&#8221; And how is this? &#8220;That one man should die for them.&#8221; As our Lord in the vision of the fruit of the travail of His soul declares, &#8220;I, if I be lifted up from the earth, will drawn all men unto me: this he said signifying what death he .should die.&#8221; It is then Christ who will draw&#8212;will draw to *Himself* (and nothing short of or less than this can produce unity, &#8220;He that gathereth not
+It is as to its earthly members "gathering together in one, the children of God who are scattered abroad".
+And how is this?
+"That one man should die for them".
+As our Lord in the vision of the fruit of the travail of His soul declares, "I, if I be lifted up from the earth, will drawn all men unto me: this he said signifying what death he should die".
+It is then Christ who will draw -- will draw to *Himself* (and nothing short of or less than this can produce unity, "He that gathereth not

 {27}